Create a Print-Rich Environment with Labels that Promote Literacy

 Make labeling an interactive activity!

 Involve your child with labeling certain items around the house!
-Turn this into a game by calling out the word and then having kids race to put a labeled Post-It note on the correct item!
-If kids have fun running around finding the correct object, this interaction can help them remember spoken and written words.
+Turn this into a game by calling out the word and having kids race to put a labeled Post-It note on the correct item!
+If kids have fun finding the correct object, this interaction can help them remember spoken and written words.

 In addition, labels can be used as: